nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The price per hour **must be a non-negative integer**.
 * The duration **must be a decimal number or an integer** in multiples of 0.5.
 * The duration have to be more than 0 and be at most 24.
-* Do not use any other special characters other than a single `.` for th decimal point if required.
+* Do not use any other special characters other than a single `.` for indicating decimal points if required.
 * Not including the leading 0 (e.g. .5) or adding more leading 0s (e.g. 000.5) is equivalent to 0.5.
 * The duration of the lesson is specified by the `DURATION` in hours.
 * The student ID **must be a positive integer** 1, 2, 3, …​, within the range of the number of students in the address book.